mohit-dahiya/docker-beginner-part1/README.md

-## Docker Beginner: Demonstrating how to create docker image, pusing to local repoistory with Node.js, MongoDB, MongoExpress application via Docker & Docker-compose
+## Docker Beginner: Demonstrating how to create docker image, pushing to local repoistory with Node.js, MongoDB, MongoExpress application via Docker & Docker-compose

 My-App
 - index.html with pure js and css styles